 In 2018, we invite you to experience the excitement and join us at one of our two regionals in Illinois:

 During the off-season, FIRST FRC teams throughout Illinois) actively engage in a variety of events.
 Many teams compete in Off-Season Competitions ranging from small, local events to large tournaments.
 FRC teams also participate in demonstrations such as the Museum of Science and Industry’s Robot Block Party, the International Manufacturing Technology Show held at McCormick Place, university sponsored STEM Fests, Peoria Riverfront Museum RoboFest, local fairs and festivals - teams even demonstrate their robots at the Taste of Chicago!
 Educational workshops and challenges are often held, hosted either by teams or by corporate sponsors, covering a variety of topics and creating camaraderie among teams.
 In addition, many FRC teams or members become event volunteers and/or mentors for FIRST LEGO League or FIRST Tech Challenge teams during their competitive seasons.

-This year's exciting game features steam punk robots defeating collecting fuel and scoring by feeding the boiler for the alliance airship.
-For more details on this year's game - FIRST STEAMWORKSSM, go to the Robot Challenge page or watch the Game Animation.
+This year's exciting game features robots capturing scales for points, getting power ups with power cubes, and defeating the boss by climbing the tower.
+For more details on this year's game - FIRST POWER UPSM, go to the Robot Challenge page or watch the Game Animation.

 Winning FRC teams from each regional and district competition have the opportunity to compete against the top teams from around the world during the FIRST World Championship event.
 In 2015, nine Illinois FRC teams were among six hundred teams from the United States, Brazil, Canada, Chile, China, Dominican Republic, England, Israel, Mexico and the Netherlands who traveled to St. Louis in hope of being crowned World Champion.